ITISFoundation/osparc-manual/docs/tutorials/2d_plot.md

 # 2D Visualization

-Here we will describe the use of the *osparc* platform to create a simple 2-dimensional plot.
+Here we will describe the use of the *o²S²PARC* platform to create a simple 2-dimensional plot.
 You will see that the interface is interactive and may show you data in new ways!
 To demonstrate this feature, we will be using gene expression data from the group of Leah Reznikov at the University of Florida.

 As a quick overview of the data set, the experiment was set up such that male and female neonatal piglets were exposed to either Acid (test) or saline (control) after which gene expression was measured in the epithelial tissue (EP), vagal ganglia (VG) or the nucleus tractus solitarii (NT) which are cardiopulmonary vagal afferents.